 Does the weed diet really work?
 It seems counterintuitive that marijuana could help you lose weight.

-The great thing about expanding the science and interpreting our understanding regarding marijuana use is being able to debunk the myths about what it means to be a stoner and to educate the masses about the common misconceptions about the side-effects of smoking weed.
+The great thing about the science and understanding marijuana use is being able to debunk the myths.
+As well as, what it means to be a stoner and to educate the masses about the common misconceptions about the side-effects of smoking weed.

 Before you blindly take our word for it — let’s look at what science has to say…